discordjs/discord.js/docs/examples/attachments.md

 // Create an instance of a Discord client const client = new Client();

+/**
-// The ready event is vital, it means that your bot will only start reacting to information
+ * The ready event is vital, it means that only _after_ this will your bot start reacting to information
+ * received from Discord
+ */
-// from Discord _after_ ready is emitted client.on('ready', () => {
+client.on('ready', () => {
   console.log('I am ready!');
 });